Make More Money Selling Vintage & Antiques

 Let’s begin by taking this insightful quiz I created to determine your level of love for vintage and antiques.
 It’s a great place to start because it will give you a sense of your passion for the field, though I’ll admit it is a bit tongue in cheek, LOL.

-While I intended this blog post for a vintage and antique newbie, as in someone who is relatively unfamiliar with the field, it’s not a bad place for anyone to start.
+While I intended this blog post for a vintage and antique newbie, as in someone who is relatively unfamiliar with the field, this article about getting started is not a bad place for anyone to start.
 I provide all sorts of suggestions on how to intentionally learn the basics of the business, instead of jumping in willy nilly.

 (1) An Antique Booth